 Tom Applequist with some of the first produce from the Community Gardens at Oak Grove Lutheran Church.

 In January 2015 the OGLC council voted to establish a community garden to grow organic food and provide a place where the surrounding community could garden.
 During the first year, over 1200 pounds of produce was donated to the Rochester Salvation Army food bank.
+In 2017 3554 pounds of fresh produce was donated to the Salvation Army Food Bank from 51 plots. $199.75 in donations for honey harvested form the bee hives.

 The choir shown during the 100th anniversary of the founding of the congregation.